 You may not, without the approval of the Finance and Legal Departments, use any Axiom funds for political contributions of any kind to any political candidate or holder of any national, state or local government office.
 You may make legal personal contributions, but you may not represent that you’re making any such contribution on Axiom’ behalf.
 Similar restrictions on political contributions may apply in other countries.
 Please contact the Finance Department if you have any specific questions.

-Federal and state laws prohibit trading in securities by persons who have material information that is not generally known or available to the public.
-Axiom employees and consultants may not a) trade in stock or other securities while in possession of material nonpublic information or b) pass on material nonpublic information to others without express authorization by Axiom or recommend or "tip" to others that they trade in stock or other securities based on material nonpublic information.
-Employees who have questions pertaining to the sale or purchase of a security under circumstances that might involve confidential information or securities laws should consult with the Finance or Legal Department.
+Federal, state, local and international laws prohibit trading in securities by persons who have material information that is not generally known or available to the public.
+Axiom employees may not a) trade in stock or other securities while in possession of material nonpublic information or b) pass on material nonpublic information to others without express authorization by Axiom or recommend to or “tip” others that they trade in stock or other securities based on material nonpublic information.
+Employees who have questions pertaining to the sale or purchase of a security or shares under circumstances that might involve confidential information or securities laws should consult with the Finance or Legal Department.

 This is another area where good people can get in real trouble.
 Put very simply, we do not ever shade, adjust or otherwise manipulate our reporting and record-keeping for any reason.
 We record and report the truth.

-The Company has adopted controls in accordance with internal needs and the requirements of applicablelaws and regulations.
+Axiom has adopted controls in accordance with internal needs and the requirements of applicable laws and regulations.
 These established accounting practices and procedures must be followed to assure the complete and accurate recording of all transactions.
-All staff, within their areas of responsibility, are expected to adhere to these procedures, as directed by appropriate Company officers.
-Any accounting adjustments that materially depart from GAAP must be approved by the audit committee and reported to the Company's independent auditors.
+All employees, within their areas of responsibility, are expected to adhere to these procedures, as directed by appropriate Axiom officers.
+Any accounting adjustments that materially depart from GAAP must be approved by the Audit Committee and reported to Axiom’s independent auditors.

-In addition, all material off-balance-sheet transactions, arrangements and obligations, contingent or otherwise, and other relationships of the Company with unconsolidated entities or other persons must be disclosed to the audit committee and the Company's independent auditors.
+In addition, all material off-balance-sheet transactions, arrangements and obligations, contingent or otherwise, and other relationships of Axiom with unconsolidated entities or other persons must be disclosed to the audit committee and Axiom’s independent auditors.
 If you find or suspect an error in any financial records you come across, you should notify your supervisor or director or Vice President of your department or business division or the Axiom Legal Department.

-No employee or non-employee director may interfere with or seek to improperly influence, directly or indirectly, the auditing of the Company's financial records.
+No employee or non-employee director may interfere with or seek to improperly influence, directly or indirectly, the auditing of Axiom’s financial records.

 Axiom is committed to a work environment in which all individuals are treated with respect and dignity.
 Each individual has the right to work in a professional atmosphere that promotes equal employment opportunities and prohibits discriminatory practices, including harassment.
 Therefore, we expect that all relationships among persons in the workplace will be professional and free of bias, prejudice and harassment.

-In compliance with local, state, and federal law, Axiom ensures equal employment opportunity without discrimination or harassment on the basis of race, color, national origin, religion, sex (with or without sexual conduct), age, disability, alienage or citizenship status, marital status, creed, genetic predisposition or carrier status, sexual orientation or any other characteristic protected by law.
-This protection extends to unlawful discrimination or harassment committed on the basis of an employee’s association with another person.
+Axiom ensures equal employment opportunity without discrimination or harassment on the basis of race, color, nationality, national or ethnic origin, religious creed or belief, political opinion, sex, gender reassignment, pregnancy or maternity, age, disability, alienage or citizenship status, marital (or civil or other partnership recognized by law) status, genetic predisposition or carrier status, sexual orientation, military service, or any other characteristic protected by federal, state or local law.
 Axiom prohibits and will not tolerate any such discrimination or harassment.
-Axiom’s Non-Discrimination Policy and Anti-Harassment Policy is contained in the employee handbook.
+Axiom’s Non-Discrimination Policy and Anti- Harassment Policy is contained in the employee handbook and provides more detailed information on prohibited conduct, reporting procedures and protection from retaliation.

-The Company is committed to providing a safe workplace for all employees.
-In addition, several laws and regulations impose responsibility on the Company to safeguard against safety and health hazards.
-For that reason, and to protect the safety of themselves and others, employees and other persons are required to follow all safety instructions and procedures that the Company adopts.
-Questions about possible health and safety hazards at any Company facility should be directed immediately to the employee's supervisor.
+Axiom is committed to providing a safe workplace for all employees.
+In addition, several laws and regulations impose responsibility on Axiom to safeguard against safety and health hazards.
+For that reason, and to protect the safety of themselves and others, employees and other persons are required to follow all safety instructions and procedures that Axiom adopts.
+Questions about possible health and safety hazards at at Axiom or client offices should be directed immediately to the employee's supervisor.

 The Board of Directors of Axiom has the exclusive responsibility for the final interpretation of the Code of Conduct.
 The Code of Conduct may be revised, changed or amended at any time by the Board of Directors of Axiom.

 Axiom has established a Compliance Committee comprised of the General Counsel, the Vice President of People & Learning and the Chief Financial Officer.
 All violations or suspected violations of this Code of Conduct should be promptly reported to your supervisor or the director or Vice President of your department or business division or to the Compliance Committee.
-If the violation or suspected violation involves any of those parties, or concerns accounting, internal controls or auditing matters you should make your report directly to the Legal Department or the Axiom Code of Conduct, Ethics & Compliance Hotline at 877-205-2492 (U.S.), 0808-234-7051 (U.K.) 800-962-881 (Hong Kong), or 800-110-1964 (Singapore).
-The Code of Conduct, Ethics & Compliance website is https://axiomlaw.alertline.com.
+If the violation or suspected violation involves any of those parties, or concerns accounting, internal controls or auditing matters you should make your report directly to the Legal Department or the Axiom Code of Conduct, Ethics & Compliance Hotline at 877-205-2492 (U.S. and Canada), 0808-234-7051 (U.K.) 800-962-881 (Hong Kong), 800-110- 1964 (Singapore), 0-0-800-111-1111 then 855-603-7058 (Poland), 0-800-890011 then 855-603-7058 (Switzerland) or 0-800-225-5288 then 855-603-7058 (Germany).
+Additionally , reports can be made directly through the website; The Code of Conduct, Ethics & Compliance website is https://axiomlaw.alertline.com.
 Reports made on the Ethics Hotline may be made on a confidential and anonymous basis.
 If you make an anonymous report, please provide as much detail as possible, including copies of documents you believe relevant to the matter.

 Axiom will promptly investigate all reports of alleged non-compliance with this Code of Conduct and other reported improprieties, and determine an appropriate course of action.
 Retaliation in any form against an individual who reports a violation of this Code of Conduct or of law, even if the report is mistaken, or who assists in the investigation of a reported violation, is itself a serious violation of this policy.
 Acts of retaliation should be reported immediately and will be disciplined appropriately.